aaronr7734/team-8-project/reports/report-10.md

    Ceanna's Thoughts: I appreciate Elizabeth for bringing up the idea for us to use the model for the architect, I think that this model we pick is perfect for the system.

-   Aaron's Thoughts: I appreciate Ceanna for still coming in-person to our second weekly meeting despite everyone else being remote.
+   Aaron's Thoughts: I appreciate Ceanna for still coming in person to our second weekly meeting despite everyone else being remote.

    Chase's Thoughts: I appreciate Elizabeth for helping me with the sequence diagram.